jgoerzen/docker-qemu-dos/README.md

 child images may alter these defaults.
 If you do not see a DOSBox terminal, then the command `dosboxconsole` should get one for you.

-# Source
+# Sources

-This is prepared by John Goerzen <jgoerzen@complete.org> and the source can be found at https://github.com/jgoerzen/docker-bbs/tree/master/qemu
+This is prepared by John Goerzen <jgoerzen@complete.org> and the source can be found at https://github.com/jgoerzen/docker-bbs/tree/master/qemu-dos

+# Included Software

+- Parted version 2 is pulled in from an old Debian version.
+This version is used because it can resize partitions (resize command dropped in parted 3.x)
+- FIXME: more stuff

 The DOS drive C image is prepared from FreeDOS with standard "full install" plus the network basics as documented in [their HOWTO](http://wiki.freedos.org/wiki/index.php/Networking_FreeDOS_-_Quick_Networking_HowTo).
 To this, only XFS plus the CRT patch